module-federation/aegis-host/README.md

 With the introduction of module federation, it is possible to dynamically import remote libraries, just as if they were installed locally, with only a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, running in the same process, or what might be loosely called, **microservice libraries**.

 With MicroLib, then, you are no longer forced to choose between mangeability and autonomy.
-Rather, you avoid the microservices premium that result from distributed systems by building "microservice monoliths."
+Rather, you avoid the microservices premium by building "microservice monoliths."
 And although these libraries run in the same process, MicroLib's port-adapter design and _zero-downtime_ / _"zero-install"_ deployment capability, ensure they can be deployed independently of one another, at the discretion of the responsible developement team, with no futher coordination or agreement outside that team required.

 ---